 North African pirates, port towns, Heimaey, Vestmannaeyjar Islands, Icelandic slaves, cycling, dwarf men, sagas, supermarkets, Halldor Laxness, volcanoes, harbors, babies & Viking saunas.

 Though it was unusual to come so far north, this kind of raiding party was nothing new.
-Between the sixteenth and nineteenth centuries, it’s estimated that North African pirates captured between 800,000 and 1.25 million people; their raids were so frequent they rendered long stretches of the Italian and Spanish coastline virtually uninhabitable.
-In the slave markets across North Africa, there were people of every European nationality for sale – English, Dutch, Norwegian, Spanish, Italian, Portuguese, and French.
+Between the sixteenth and nineteenth centuries, it’s estimated that North African pirates captured between 800,000 and 1.25 million people; their raids were so frequent that they rendered long stretches of the Italian and Spanish coastlines virtually uninhabitable.
+In the slave markets across North Africa, there were people of every European nationality for sale: English, Dutch, Norwegian, Spanish, Italian, Portuguese and French.

 In the slave markets across North Africa, there were people of every European nationality for sale – English, Dutch, Norwegian, Spanish, Italian, Portuguese, and French.

 My father and I visited the Vestmannaeyjar this past summer, near the end of a month-long cycle tour of Iceland.
-By the time we caught the ferry there, we had cycled close to 2000 kilometres, and so we had seen mountain plateaus and fjords and countryside, and lakes and beaches and lava fields, had established a rhythm of seeing, and pedalling and camping and eating.
-We knew what Icelandic small towns were like, as a genus: the golf-course on the outskirts (an extremely pleasurable perversion, it appears, in such a rocky, windy country); the heated swimming pool complex next to the camping round; the one supermarket, staffed by noncommittal, polite, teenage guys; the petrol station, staffed by slightly older boys.
+By the time we caught the ferry there, we had cycled close to two thousand kilometres, and so we had seen mountain plateaus and fjords and countryside, and lakes and beaches and lava fields, had established a rhythm of seeing, and pedalling and camping and eating.
+We knew what Icelandic small towns were like, as a genus: the golf course on the outskirts (an extremely pleasurable perversion, it appears, in such a rocky, windy country); the heated swimming pool complex next to the camping round; the one supermarket, staffed by noncommittal, polite teenage guys; the petrol station, staffed by slightly older boys.